Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests

 \begin{theorem} The ideal $I(\T)$ is bridge-friendly. \end{theorem}

-Before presenting the next main theorem of this section, we provide a few auxiliary lemmas which will be used in the proof.
-The proofs of these lemmas follow from the characterization of bridges and true gaps.
+Next we will compute all the multi-graded Betti numbers of $R/I(\T)$.
+Specifically, we will show that the Barile-Macchia matching considered in this section is Batzies-Welker.
+First we provide a few auxiliary lemmas which will be used in the proof.